aya-rs/book/docs/book/programs/probes.md

 !!! example "Source Code"

-    Full code for the example in this chapter is availble [here](https://github.com/aya-rs/book/tree/main/examples/kprobetcp).
+    Full code for the example in this chapter is available [here](https://github.com/aya-rs/book/tree/main/examples/kprobetcp).

 # What are the probes in eBPF?

 The probe BPF programs attach to kernel (kprobes) or user-side (uprobes) functions and are able to access the function parameters of those functions.
-You can find more information about probes in the [kernel documentation](https://docs.kernel.org/trace/kprobes.html), icluding the difference between kprobes and kretprobes.
+You can find more information about probes in the [kernel documentation](https://docs.kernel.org/trace/kprobes.html), including the difference between kprobes and kretprobes.

 ## Example project